Research Groups & Events

 #RoutineOutcomesEvaluation, #NaturalisticStudy, #evaluation, #CommunityClinics

-Mental health research has “lagged behind many other areas in terms of priority, funding, and therefore discoveries” (Department of Health 2017, p.2).
 The TRP group focuses on how psychotherapists and counselling psychologists can progress as confident research practitioners.
 What are the opportunities and obstacles, personally, professionally, and academically for therapists in their transition into research?
 How can clinical practice and research be linked, and what support may be required for that to happen?
-Research supervision and teaching, academic writing and support at work have been some of our research themes so far.
+These are questions guiding studies research into research supervision, teaching, academic writing and support at work.
+The TRP aims to enhance research training for counsellors, psychotherapists, and counselling psychologists by providing learning and professional development events, supporting research and best-practice developments, and making policy recommendations to promote effective and sustainable research training for therapists.
+These goals are valued as means to enhance the capability of therapists to engage with research-led knowledge with benefits both for themselves and, ultimately, for their clients.

 The Technology in Therapy Research Group seeks to foster research into, and the development of, technologies of all kinds in facilitating therapeutic provision and/or mental health care.